|STIS Instrument Handbook for Cycle 26|

 9.3.3 Sample Orbit Calculation 3: Imaging and Spectroscopy of the Cat’s Eye Planetary Nebula, NGC 6543The easiest way to learn to compute total orbit time requests is to work through a few examples.
-The five examples provided below have been calculated using APT 20.2, the latest version available at the time this handbook was updated for Cycle 21.
-The examples are written as they would be displayed in APT 20.2. and all times are rounded to the nearest tenth of a minute.
+The five examples provided below have been calculated using APT 20.2, which will be somewhat out-of-date.
+The results for the latest version of APT, which should be used by proposers, will be similar but slight differences might appear.
+All times are rounded to the nearest tenth of a minute.
+Also note the slight differences in the target acquisitions.

 • This example is for an observation of the Hα nebula in the center of the Virgo elliptical M86, using the CCD, the 52X0.2 slit and the G750M grating.
 A series of exposures is taken, each stepped relative to the next by 0.2 arcsecond, in the direction perpendicular to the slit, in order to cover the inner 0.6 arcseconds of the galaxy completely.
 Based on the signal-to-noise ratio calculation presented in Section 6.8.1, we require an integration time of ~30 minutes per position to obtain a signal-to-noise ratio of ~10.
 The scientific exposures for this proposal, therefore, comprise all of the following: